 Safety has always been RMI’s top priority and we strive to create the safest mountain experience possible.
 RMI’s experienced team of guides focus on leading a fun and successful climb without compromising safety.
 We apply the same standards of safety we bring to Alaska and the Himalayas to our climbs of Ecuador’s Volcanoes.
 Careful planning, precise ascent profiles, daily weather forecasts via satellite, and diligent attention are taken as we venture to high altitudes.
 Comprehensive medical kits, rescue equipment, and radio and satellite communication equipment are carried with the team throughout the trip.

 As you prepare for your upcoming adventure please feel free to contact our office and speak directly to one of our experienced guides regarding equipment, conditioning, the route, or any other questions you may have about our programs.
 We are available Monday thru Friday 8:30 a.m. to 4:00 p.m. at (888) 89-CLIMB or firstname.lastname@example.org.

 Ecuador's Volcanoes Itinerary

 Day 1: Depart U.S.A.
 Most flights arrive in Quito (UIO) in the late evening.
-Your guide will meet you at the airport and transfer with you to our hotel.
-Overnight at Hotel Mercure Alameda in Quito.
+Upon your arrival in Quito, a taxi ride takes you to our hotel.
+Overnight at Hotel Alameda in Quito.